artberri/diod/README.md

 }
 ```

-Add a polyfill for the Reflect API (example below use reflect-metadata).
+Add a polyfill for the Reflect API (the example below uses reflect-metadata).
 You can use:

 - [reflect-metadata](https://www.npmjs.com/package/reflect-metadata)
 - [core-js (core-js/es7/reflect)](https://www.npmjs.com/package/core-js)